oracle/docker-images/OracleUnifiedDirectorySM/README.md

 An OUDSM Docker image can be created and/or made available for deployment in a Docker environment in the following ways:

 1. Download a pre-built OUDSM Docker image from [My Oracle Support](https://support.oracle.com) (Patch 31979410).
 This image contains the latest bundle patch and one-off patches for Oracle Unified Directory Services Manager 12.2.1.4.0.
-2. Build your own OUDSM Docker image using the WebLogic Image Tool.
+2. Building an OUDSM container image using the WebLogic Image Tool.
 Oracle recommends using the Weblogic Image Tool to build your own OUDSM 12.2.1.4.0 image along with the latest Bundle Patch and any additional patches that you require.
 For more information, see [Building an OUDSM Docker Image using Image Tool](https://github.com/oracle/docker-images/OracleUnifiedDirectorySM/imagetool/12.2.1.4.0).)

 ## OUDSM Docker Container Configuration